Introduction and summary

 Nonetheless it is imperative that retailers get up to speed with the requirements of the ADR framework.
 Brexit is not likely to impact on the ADR requirements at least in the short term, because it would appear that the government is committed to carrying through all such consumer protection aspects of EU law at least for the transition period.
 That said, with a General Election looming in the UK, it may well have a different government in the New Year.

-If you require advice in this area please contact Carlton Daniel (Partner) or Katie Rogers (Associate) who specialise in consumer law and advise a host of clients in the retail sector.
+If you require advice in this area please contact Carlton Daniel (Partner) who specialises in consumer law and advise a host of clients in the retail sector.